microsoft/Docker-PowerShell/src/Docker.PowerShell/Help/New-ContainerImage.md

 ```

 ### -Tag
 Sets a tag for the new image.
-If no tag is specified, the image will be tagged ":latest".
+If no tag is specified, the image will be tagged "latest".